Jean-Michel Basquiat face to face

 Jean-Michel’s international success had made him rich enough by then to freely order eye-wateringly expensive meals for whoever was in his entourage that night, and to hand out a fistful of dollars to panhandlers he passed in the street.
 He had flown the world that year to attend solo shows at prestigious galleries in America, Europe and Asia.
 The renowned scholar, Robert Farris Thompson, had written in one catalogue that Jean-Michel was “a heroic embodiment of the impact of Afro-Atlantic civilizations on the world”.

-Later, in a living space upstairs, Jean-Michel knelt on the floor, surrounded by his drawings, fat books and an expansive collection of magazines, looking like the detritus of a teenage bedroom.
-While he worked with pencil and crayon on one of his complex fusions of cramped text and fragmentary images, he occasionally glanced up at a fuzzy gray and white film from maybe the 1950s.
+Later, in his living space upstairs, Jean-Michel knelt on the floor, surrounded by several unfinished drawings, many fat books and an expansive collection of magazines, all of this looking like detritus in the bedroom of an unusually studious teenager.
+While he worked with pencil and crayon on one of his complex fusions of cramped text and fragmentary images, he occasionally glanced up at a tv screen.
+It bore the fuzzy gray and white images from a film from long before, maybe the 1950s.
 One scene I remember showed the violent interrogation of a prisoner tied to a chair.
-The thuds and screaming in Italian blended with Charlie Parker and Dizzy Gillespie performing athletic solos on the speaker system.
+The thuds and screams blended with Charlie Parker and Dizzy Gillespie performing athletic solos on the speaker system.
 Coincidence, no doubt, but this music was also from the1950s ... the days when the Abstract Expressionists, the first American artists to conquer the world, were at their pinnacle.
+When Jean-Michel was a kid he had often been taken by his mother to the Metropolitan Museum, where he first saw the works of these old masters.

 I and my co-author of the tv series, Sandy Nairne, believed then (and believe now) that the best of Basquiat was as great in its way as the art of the people he revered, even people such as Parker and Gillespie, and most certainly Warhol and Twombly, artists he especially looked up to.
 But could he trust us to be fair to him?
 Could he trust himself to make a good case in speech as well as paint?